jamesmh/coravel/README.md

 ### 2. Task Queuing

 Tired of having to install and configure other systems to get a queuing system up-and-running?
-Tired of using databases to issue queued tasks?
 Look no further!

 In `Startup.cs`, put this in `ConfigureServices()`: